kubecost/cluster-turndown/README.md

 # Cluster Turndown
 Cluster Turndown is an automated scaledown and scaleup of a Kubernetes cluster's backing nodes based on a custom schedule and turndown criteria.
 This feature can be used to reduce spend during down hours and/or reduce surface area for security reasons.
-See more at the end of this document on the strategies used for turning down clusters from different cloud providers.
+The most common use case is to scale non-prod environments (e.g. dev clusters) to zero during off hours.
+The project currently suppoort clusters on GKE, EKS, and kops on AWS.

 **Note: Cluster Turndown is currently in _ALPHA_**